 PROJECT UPDATE SANTA ANA COLLEGE DUNLAP HALL RENOVATION

-- Renovate and replace the aging guard rails around the pedestrian walkways on all levels of Dunlap Hall, as well as, providing a new elevator and stair tower. - Remodel the existing restrooms.
+- Renovate and replace the aging guard rails around the pedestrian walkways on all levels of Dunlap Hall, as well as, providing a new elevator and stair tower. - Remodel the existing restrooms to current code.